 Part VII — Miscellaneous

-98. Industrial Inspectors
+98. Industrial inspectors

-(1) Industrial Inspectors may be appointed under and subject to Part 3 of the Public Sector Management Act 1994 to perform the functions conferred on them by this Act or any other written law.
+(1) Industrial inspectors may be appointed under and subject to Part 3 of the Public Sector Management Act 1994 to perform the functions conferred on them by this Act or any other written law.

-(2) Subject to this Act, an Industrial Inspector shall perform such duties and shall make such investigations and reports in relation to the observance of the provisions of this Act and of any instrument to which this section applies as the Minister directs.
+(2) Subject to this Act, an industrial inspector shall perform such duties and shall make such investigations and reports in relation to the observance of the provisions of this Act and of any instrument to which this section applies as the Minister directs.

-(3) An Industrial Inspector may, for the purposes of carrying out his functions under this Act —
+(3) An industrial inspector may, for the purposes of carrying out his functions under this Act —

 (a) enter any building, structure, conveyance or place of any kind whatsoever wherein or in respect of which there are reasonable grounds to suspect that any industry is being or has been carried on or any work is being done or has been done or commenced or any matter or thing is taking or has taken place (in this subsection called an industrial location) for the purpose of ascertaining whether or not the provisions of this Act or of any instrument to which this section applies are being or have been observed;